rust-lang/rfcs/text/0000-future-work.md

 The implementation of this RFC consists of inserting the following text to the RFC template *after* the section *Unresolved questions*:

-> # Future work
+> # Future possibilities
 >
 > Think about what the natural extension and evolution of your proposal would
 > be and how it would affect the language and project as a whole in a holistic
 > way.
 Try to use this section as a tool to more fully consider all possible
 > interactions with the project and language in your proposal.
 > Also consider how the this all fits into the roadmap for the project
-> and of the relevant subteam.
+> and of the relevant sub-team.
 >
 > This is also a good place to "dump ideas", if they are out of scope for the
 > RFC you are writing but otherwise related.
 >
-> If you have tried and cannot think of any future work, you may simply state
+> If you have tried and cannot think of any future possibilities,
-> that you cannot think of anything.
+> you may simply state that you cannot think of anything.
 >
-> Note that having something written down in the future-work section is not
+> Note that having something written down in the future-possibilities section
-> a reason to accept the current or a future RFC; such notes should be in the
+> is not a reason to accept the current or a future RFC; such notes should be
-> section on motivation or rationale in this or subsequent RFCs.
+> in the section on motivation or rationale in this or subsequent RFCs.
 > The section merely provides additional information.

 # Drawbacks